 For many small businesses, processing invoices involves checking information, sending the invoice to the correct person or team for approval, processing the payment, and finally, recording the transaction.
 This can involve up to half a dozen discrete steps, increasing the risks of delays and bottlenecks.

-Modern accounting software solutions help standardise and automate these processes, including scanning invoices and capturing this information securely, as well as prompting those responsible to progress their steps in a timely fashion.
+Accounts payable automation solutions help standardise, and will scan invoices and capture information securely.
+They'll also prompt those responsible to progress their steps in a timely fashion.

 Tax compliance and reporting